 Morning meeting is NOT our calendar time.
 Morning meeting is a time to come together and bond.
-It is is a time to meet the social emotional needs of our students.
+It is a time to meet the social-emotional needs of our students.
 Calendar time is incredibly important and beneficial in our classroom, but it is done during our math block.
-Since calendar is full of math skills and standards, it makes more sense to do it during math time!
+Since the calendar is full of math skills and standards, it makes more sense to do it during math time!
 To see what our calendar time looks like, check out this video!

 Morning meeting is not show and tell.
 We don’t do show and tell but if you want to include show and tell it could be done as part of the sharing portion of your morning meeting.

 How do you do morning meeting?

 Morning meeting takes place first thing in the morning.
 Doing it first thing in the morning is important for two reasons: it sets the tone for the day and it allows our students to start the day (and for some, reset their day, depending on what happened before they got to school) in a positive, uplifting and SAFE environment.

 Our morning meeting lasts 15-20 minutes.
 Sometimes they’re faster than 15 minutes but sometimes they go longer than 20 minutes.
 If 20 minutes seems like a long time, consider how many SEL skills you’re addressing, and how many academic skills you can address, and if these 20 minutes result in improved classroom management, you gain back much more than 20 minutes a day!
 Your morning meeting should take place in a circle.
 The circle allows everyone to easily see every person and make eye contact with them.
 This is vital to community building and when working on communication skills.

 Morning meeting includes 4 components: greeting, sharing, activity, and morning message.
 These four components occur in the same order every day.
 This provides consistency which we know benefits our students.
 These components allow us to meet the SEL needs of our students as well as incorporate academic standards.
 We will discuss each of these components in depth in the blog posts linked below.